LINSCAN -- A Linearity Based Clustering Algorithm: Background: DBSCAN and OPTICS

 Then, for two points $p$ and $q$, we say $q$ is \textbf{core reachable} from $p$ if there exist core points $p_1,...,p_n$ such that $p_{k+1}\in B_\epsilon(p_{k})$ for all $k\in \set{0,...,n-1}$, $p\in B_\epsilon(p_{0})$, and $q\in B_{\epsilon}(p_n)$.

 As a result, core reachability is an equivalence relation.
-DBSCAN then defines clusters to simply be equivalence classes under this relation, with clusters containing fewer than $\mathrm{minPts}$ points being labelled as noise.
-Algorithm 1 in the appendix provides a pseudocode description of how this is done.
+DBSCAN then defines clusters to simply be equivalence classes under this relation, with clusters containing fewer than $\mathrm{minPts}$ points being labeled as noise.
+Algorithm 1 in the supplemental documents provides a pseudocode description of how this is done.

 DBSCAN satisfies a few important properties.
 First, because core reachability is independent of the order of the points, DBSCAN is invariant under permutations of the point cloud.
 Furthermore, we do not need to specify the number of clusters beforehand, and all of the operations are highly efficient so long as one can efficiently calculate $B_\epsilon(x)\cap X$.